jipram019/jaeger-tracing-rest-kafka/README.md

 # Distributed Tracing with Jaeger and OpenTracing

-This project will simulate tracing of multiple microservices using OpenTracing and Jaeger.
+This project simulates tracing of multiple microservices using OpenTracing and Jaeger.

 The system collects trace injected into either Kafka headers or HTTP headers and the trace/span will be displayed through Jaeger UI.

+There are 2 branches for this project:
-For now, the system still have a single point of failure since all the traces all collected directly into Jaeger endpoint.
+The master branch containing source code for system with single point of failure since all the traces from each app are collected directly into Jaeger endpoint.

 app3 (KafkaProducer, KafkaStream) --> Jaeger endpoint